hellofresh/kangal/docs/README.md

 In this section you can find information about load generators and how to write tests.

 ## Load generator types (aka backends)
-Currently, there are two load generator types implemented for Kangal:
+Currently, there are the following load generator types implemented for Kangal:

 - **Fake** - Mock up provider used for testing purpouses, not generating any load.
 - **JMeter** - Kangal creates JMeter load test environments based on [hellofreshtech/kangal-jmeter](https://github.com/hellofresh/kangal-jmeter) docker image.